hcoles/pitest-site/quickstart/commandline.markdown

 ### \--mutationThreshold

-Mutation score threshold at which to fail build.
+Mutation score threshold below which the build will fail.
+This is an integer percent (0-100) that represents the fraction of killed mutations out of all mutations.

 Please bear in mind that your build may contain equivalent mutations.
 Careful thought must therefore be given when selecting a threshold.

 ### \--coverageThreshold

-Line coverage threshold at which to fail build.
+Line coverage threshold below which the build will fail.
+This is an integer percent (0-100) that represents the fraction of the project covered by the tests.

 ### \--historyInputLocation